n8n-io/n8n-docs/docs/integrations/builtin/credentials/snowflake.md

 - A **Username**
 - A **Password**
 - A **Schema**: Enter the [schema](https://docs.snowflake.com/en/sql-reference/sql/use-schema){:target=_blank .external-link} you want to use after connecting.
-- A **Role**: Enter the security [role you](https://docs.snowflake.com/en/sql-reference/sql/use-role){:target=_blank .external-link} want to use after connecting.
+- A **Role**: Enter the security [role](https://docs.snowflake.com/en/sql-reference/sql/use-role){:target=_blank .external-link} you want to use after connecting.
 - **Client Session Keep Alive**: By default, client connections typically time out three or four hours after the most recent query execution.
-Turning this setting on sets the `clientSessionKeepAlive` parameter to true and the server will keep the client’s connection to the server alive indefinitely, even if the connection doesn't execute any queries.
+Turning this setting on sets the `clientSessionKeepAlive` parameter to true: the server will keep the client's connection alive indefinitely, even if the connection doesn't execute any queries.

 Refer to [Session Commands](https://docs.snowflake.com/en/sql-reference/commands-session){:target=_blank .external-link} for more information on these settings.